Scales: Metric scales

-\end{proof} The end of this section consists of comparing the different scales introduced and prove \cref{resultsA}.
-We start by comparing the Hausdorff and lower box scale.
+The end of this section consists of comparing the different scales introduced and proving \cref{resultsA}.
+We start by comparing the Hausdorff with lower box scales.
 The following proposition generalizes well known facts on dimension.
-See e.g. \cite{falconer2004fractal}[(3.17)]. \begin{proposition} Let $ (X,d)$ be a metric space and $ \Psi$ a scaling, its Hausdorff scale is at most its lower box scale:
+See e.g. \cite{falconer2004fractal}[(3.17)]. \begin{proposition} Let $ (X,d)$ be a metric space and $ \Scl$ a scaling, its Hausdorff scale is at most its lower box scale: